jonathanputra23/React-Store-Transactions/README.md

 ## Technologies Used

 - React.js
-- React Router
 - Axios
 - SQLite (for transaction logging)
 - CSS (for styling)
 - JSON (for product data)
-- Express.js (for API and server)

 ## Contributing